pascallaliberte/sharpen.page/_posts/2020-05-22-bunch-of-example-landing-pages-with-mostly-just-text.md

 ---
 layout: post
 title: A Bunch of Example Landing Pages With (Mostly) Just Text
+description: "No need for those unecessary photos or illustrations.
+See these examples pages I'm listing, they're mostly just text, and they work just fine.
+Make…"
 categories: jtbd
 tags: showcase struggle-first
 showcased: